University of Dallas: Core curriculum and traditional liberal education

-The university has resisted a focus on "trades and job training" and pursued the traditional ideas of a liberal education according to the model described by John Henry Newman in The Idea of a University.
-The university's "Core Curriculum" is a collection of approximately twenty courses (two years) of common study covering philosophy, theology, history, literature, politics, economics, mathematics, science, art, and a foreign language.
-The curriculum not only includes a slate of required courses, but includes specific standardized texts, which permit professors to assume a common body of knowledge and speak across disciplines.
+The university has resisted a focus on "trades and job training" and pursued the traditional ideas of a liberal arts education according to the model described by John Henry Newman in The Idea of a University.
+Donald and Louise Cowan were instrumental in developing and implementing the university's "Core Curriculum," a collection of approximately twenty courses (two years) of common study covering philosophy, theology, history, literature, politics, economics, mathematics, science, art, and a foreign language.
+The curriculum includes a slate of required courses which cover specific texts, permitting professors to assume a common body of knowledge and speak across disciplines.
 Classes in these core subjects typically have an average class size of 16 students to permit frequent discussion.
 Dallas is one of 25 schools graded "A" by the American Council of Trustees and Alumni for a solid core curriculum.

-There is a similar Core Curriculum for graduate studies in the Braniff Graduate School of Liberal Arts.
+There is a similar core curriculum for graduate studies in the Braniff Graduate School of Liberal Arts.

 Undergraduate

 Undergraduate students are enrolled in the Constantin College of Liberal Arts, the Satish & Yasmin Gupta College of Business, or the Ann & Joe O. Neuhoff School of Ministry.
-The university awards Bachelor of Arts (BA) and Bachelor of Science (BS) degrees.
+The university awards bachelors’ degrees in arts and sciences.

-UD offers a five-year dual degree program in Electrical Engineering, in collaboration with The University of Texas at Arlington.
+UD offers a five-year dual-degree program in electrical engineering in collaboration with The University of Texas at Arlington.

-In 1970, the university started a study abroad program in which Dallas students, generally sophomores, spend a semester at its campus southeast of Rome in the Alban Hills along the Via Appia Nuova.
-In June 1994, the property was renovated and renamed the Eugene Constantin Rome Campus.
-It includes a library, a chapel, housing, a dining hall, classrooms, a tennis court, a bocce court, a swimming pool, an outdoor Greco-Roman theater, vineyards, and olive groves.
+In 1970, the university started a study-abroad program in which Dallas students, generally sophomores, spend a semester at the university’s campus southeast of Rome in the Alban Hills along the Via Appia Nuova.

 Graduate programs

-The Braniff Graduate School of Liberal Arts administers master's degrees in American studies, art, English, humanities, philosophy, politics, psychology, and theology, as well as an interdisciplinary doctoral program with concentrations in English, philosophy, and politics.
+The Braniff Graduate School of Liberal Arts administers master's degrees in American Studies, art, English, humanities, philosophy, politics, psychology, and theology, as well as an interdisciplinary doctoral program with concentrations in English, philosophy, and politics.

 The Satish and Yasmin Gupta College of Business is an AACSB-accredited business school offering a part-time MBA program for working professionals, a Master of Science program, a Doctor of Business Administration (DBA), Graduate Certificates, graduate preparatory programs, and professional development courses.

-The Ann & Joe O. Neuhoff School of Ministry offers master's degrees in Theological Studies (MTS), Religious Education (MRE), Catholic School Leadership (MCSL), Catholic School Teaching (MCST), and Pastoral Ministry (MPM).
-The University of Dallas School of Ministry offers a comprehensive, four-year Catholic Biblical School (CBS) certification program.
-This program, which covers every book of the Bible, is offered onsite and online in both English and Spanish.